eric-sclafani/deltastar/README.md

 first project

 ## Note
-A large portion of the README will eventually be migrated to a separate documentation file, complete with more detailed explanations and examples.
+A large portion of the README will eventually be migrated to a readthedocs.io page, complete with more detailed explanations and examples.

 ## Usage and current implementations